BurdaMagazinOrg/thunder-distribution/docs/development.md

 drush -y en simpletest
 ```

 To successfully run drupal tests, a Browser with WebDriver is required.
-Use selenium chrome docker image:
+Use selenium chrome docker image.

 On Mac you have to alias localhost:
 ```bash
 sudo ifconfig lo0 alias 172.16.123.1`